EUCAR Perspective on Future Sustainable Propulsion

 - Chemical energy carriers, primarily liquid fuels, will remain relevant for road transport in 2030 due to their high energy density.
-These fuels need to become increasingly sustainable, e.g. by introducing synthetic fuels produced from renewable electricity.
+To proceed towards zero impat emissions these fuels need to become increasingly sustainable, e.g. by introducing synthetic fuels produced from renewable electricity.

 The internal combustion engine as a core component of PHEVs, HEVs, and advanced ICE vehicles maintains its relevance within a long-term perspective.

-- In future with advanced internal combustion engines, we will have negligible pollutant emissions e.g. NOx.
+- In future with advanced internal combustion engines, pollutant emissions will reach zero impact level.

 - Besides BEVs and FCEVs, PHEVs represent suitable ICE-equipped vehicle concepts for those urban areas with access restrictions.
 Zero emissions can be achieved in electric mode within city limits, while ICE can still be used elsewhere.

 - Sustainable alternative fuels produced from renewable sources bear the potential for a further reduction of greenhouse gas emissions in a well-to-wheel frame.
-CNG / SNG could also reduce direct vehicle greenhouse gas emissions towards 2030.
+CNG / Renewable gases can also reduce direct vehicle greenhouse gas emissions towards 2030.

 All types of sustainable propulsion will be required to use renewable electricity as their primary energy carrier.